The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Key Enabling Technologies

-OFDM is a fundamental waveform widely utilized in ISAC systems, especially in the context of emerging 6G technologies.
-The extensive utilization arises from its intrinsic adaptability in resource distribution and effortless integration with current communication systems.
-OFDM partitions the available bandwidth into several orthogonal subcarriers, facilitating the concurrent transmission of data streams.
-This orthogonality is essential in ISAC, enabling the simultaneous use of the same waveform for high-resolution sensing and high-throughput communication without interference.
-Through meticulous allocation of power and subcarriers, OFDM-based ISAC systems may effectively optimize spectrum resource sharing, which is crucial due to the growing shortage of spectral bandwidth and the demand for spectrum efficiency in contemporary wireless networks \cite{3.2.1.1},\cite{3.2.1.2}.
+OFDM remains the dominant waveform for ISAC systems.
+Crucially, the 3GPP RAN1 working group has officially agreed that CP-OFDM and DFT-s-OFDM will serve as the baseline waveforms for the 6G air interface \cite{3gpp_waveform_agreement}.
+This decision prioritizes the proven robustness and spectral efficiency of OFDM for both uplink and downlink channels, ensuring smooth evolution from 5G Advanced to 6G.
+Consequently, the primary implementation of ISAC in early 6G networks will rely on sensing algorithms compatible with the standardized CP-OFDM grid.

+Other advanced ISAC waveforms covered in this tutorial, such as OTFS, FBMC, and AFDM, are therefore positioned not as immediate standardization targets, but as advanced research candidates or potential ``Next-Evolution Waveforms'' (NEW) for specific high-mobility niches or long-term evolution beyond the initial 6G releases.

 Integrating pulse-Doppler radar principles into the OFDM resource grid allows for high-resolution sensing, which is one of OFDM's main advantages in ISAC.
-The correlation peaks obtained from matched filtering of received pulses are used by the sensing function to calculate the target velocity and range.
-The bandwidth of the OFDM signal improves range resolution, and the phase differences between successively received pulses contribute to velocity computation and accurate Doppler shift measurement.
-Radar detection and communication data transmission can occur simultaneously due to the dual utilization of OFDM subcarriers, which is an essential synergy for applications like smart environments and vehicle networks where both tasks must successfully coexist \cite{3.2.1.3},\cite{3.2.1.4}.
+By performing matched filtering on the received pulses, the sensing function extracts correlation peaks to estimate target parameters.
+Specifically, the wide bandwidth of the OFDM signal improves range resolution, while the phase differences between successively received pulses contribute to velocity computation and accurate Doppler shift measurement.
+Radar detection and communication data transmission can occur simultaneously due to the dual utilization of OFDM subcarriers, which is an essential synergy for applications like smart environments and vehicle networks where both tasks must successfully coexist \cite{3.2.1.3, 3.2.1.4}.